Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 And if you kept compounding that, so you're making $14,000

-Where'd you buy?
 I bought in Summerlin.
-Okay.
+Okay, yeah, cool.

-Cool.
-But at the price range I wanted, it was a bit harder, I think, to do that method.
+But at the price range, I wanted it was a bit harder, I think, to do that method.
+But I'd imagine at the lower price ranges, it works.

 And people with bad credit, that's kind of when you have to transition to the seller financing subject to.
+Right.

 And I'm being honest with you.
 Yeah, because you can't get a loan.